Sogn og Fjordane County Municipality: Regional reform 2020

-In 2020, Sogn og Fjordane merged with neighbouring Hordaland to form Vestland county municipality.
-The merger was part of a larger reform in local and regional administration initiated by the national government, which will see the number of county municipalities fall from 19 to 11.
+In 2020, Sogn og Fjordane county merged with neighbouring Hordaland county to form the new Vestland county.
+The new Vestland county municipality was the government for the new county.
+The merger was part of a larger reform in local and regional administration initiated by the national government, which saw the number of county municipalities fall from 19 to 11 (several mergers were undone in 2024 after popular backlash by the residents of the new counties).

 Location

-The administrative seat was located at the village of Leikanger in Leikanger municipality where all of the county offices are located except for the cultural division, which is located in the town of Førde.
-Tore Eriksen is chief-of-administration.
-Traditionally, the county administration was said to be in the village of Hermansverk, which was regarded as the administrative seat, but Hermansverk and the neighboring village of Leikanger have grown together and form one large village, and now the administrative seat is said to be Leikanger even though the buildings are still in the same place.
+The administrative seat was located at the village of Leikanger in Leikanger Municipality where all of the county offices were located except for the cultural division, which is located in the town of Førde.
+Tore Eriksen was the final chief-of-administration.
+Traditionally, the county administration was said to be in the village of Hermansverk, which was regarded as the administrative seat, but Hermansverk and the neighboring village of Leikanger grew together over the years and more recently were considered to be one large village, and now the administrative seat is said to be Leikanger even though the buildings are still in the same place.

 Transport

 The county previously owned the transportation company Fylkesbaatane i Sogn og Fjordane, which operated ferry services throughout the county.
 In 2001, Fylkesbaatane merged with the Møre og Romsdal County Municipality-owned Møre og Romsdal Fylkesbåtar to create the new company Fjord1, of which Sogn og Fjordane County Municipality remains a majority shareholder.